bard/emacs-run-command/README.md

 ## Experimental features

 Some features are work-in-progress or it's undecided whether they will make it to the official release.
-If you'd like to have a peek and help testing them, you can enable them individually.
+If you'd like to have a peek and help testing them, you can enable them individually with `(setq run-command-experiments '(experiment-1 experiment-2))`.

-To enable or disable them, customize `run-command-experiments`.

 | name               | description                                                                                                                                                      | status  |
 | ------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------- |